opensvc/docs.opensvc.com/source/agent.service.creation.rst

 .. _agent.service.creation:

-Service creation
+Service Creation
 ****************

-Choose a service name
+Choose a Service Name
 =====================

 A service name must be unique in its application code namespace.

 A best practice is to allocate unique service names in the corporate namespace, even if it is not mandatory.

-Create the service
+Create the Service
 ==================

 The following actions only modify files in ``<OSVCETC>``.
 No operating system configuration file is modified, so they are safe to experiment with.

-From scratch, non interactive
+From Scratch, non Interactive
 -----------------------------

 Create a service with minimal configuration.
 No resources are described.